samardzicnenad/flongo/README.md

 # Flongo
 ## Description:
-Flongo is a "template app" for the Flask - MongoDB environment.
+Flongo is a "template app" for the Python/Flask - MongoDB environment.
 It also provides a simple user management system that serves the following API endpoints:
 - <b>/</b> (it will redirect to /login or /index depending on the existence of the active user session)
 - <b>/signup</b>